International Fashion Business BA (Hons)

 How you'll learn

-Our studio and workshop culture seeks to you are socially responsible in our creative community and develop critical thinking in research and ‘make’ processes.
-Our global initiatives aim to give you skills to become collaborative communicators and make you culturally competent in the ever-changing world of Art or Design.
+We seek to create a socially responsible studio and workshop culture that develops critical thinking in research and fosters a collaborative, creative community.
+Our global initiatives aim to give you skills to become collaborative communicators and make you culturally competent in the ever-changing world of art or design.

 As the creative arena is an ever-evolving space, being curious and adaptable learners is key to our school’s graduates.
 You will learn how to recognise your strengths and learning needs, how to self-reflect and grow.
 You will identify your personal development and drive your projects for ambitious career aspirations.